5hwb/Smart-Contracts-for-Bushfire-Prevention/README.md

 ## TODO

+* Make new contract for bushfire detecting operations and managing the node roles.
-* Implement the actual redundancy - when a node's cluster head fails, make that node connect to its backup cluster head.
+* [DONE] Implement the actual redundancy - when a node's cluster head fails, make that node connect to its backup cluster head.
 * [DONE] Add test cases for newly added backup cluster heads (ensure the correct ones are being nominated)
 * Refactor the code to allow for further expansion.
 Idea: split up NetworkFormation into several, smaller contracts.
-* Make new contract for managing the node roles and for bushfire detecting operations.
 * Make approval automatic.